cityssm/tip-of-the-month/2024/08-aug/be-cloud-fail-resilient.md

 If the application edits images, familiarize yourself with another image editor.
 If the application manipulates PDFs, research another PDF authoring service.

 Try to do your research before you're under the pressure from an outage.
+[AlternativeTo](https://alternativeto.net) is a great website for doing that research.

 Remember that the backup solutions don't need to be your preferred solutions.
 They are there to ensure you can continue working while you wait for your preferred one.